JhonyDomingos/qr-code-challenger/README.md

 STEP 02 - Import the image and Configured the background, font-style, font-size and font-family STEP 03 - Configure the Div using border-radius, defined the width/height, background, border-radius,display flex directions.
 OBS: For me this was kinda difficult, i've find some help in W3School..
-STEP 04 - Configure all the margins, paddings and some details that pass through ( I have some problem with ) STEP 05- Here I had some problems, my layout was breaking as it was decreasing to test liquidity, after racking my brain, i try put all of my layout inside a Div with class container. didnt break anymore.
+STEP 04 - Configure all the margins, paddings and some details that pass through ( I have some problem with ) STEP 05- Here I had some problems, my layout was breaking as it was decreasing to test liquidity, after racking my brain, i try put all of my layout inside a Div with class container. didnt break anymore
+##### UPDATE #####
+As commented By [@Lucas](https://www.frontendmentor.io/profile/correlucas) I resolve so make some Changes Change all the px to rem and try to make the code more semantics, i'm new on that so, feel free to check and comment if is something i could change

 ### Built with